hyperledger-archives/fabric/docs/API/AttributesUsage.md

 ## Overview

-Support to attributes is a feature that allows chaincode make use of extended data in a transaction certificate.
+Attributes is a feature that allows chaincode make use of extended data in a transaction certificate.
 These attributes are certified by the Attributes Certificate Authority (ACA) so the chaincode can trust in the authenticity of the attributes' values.

 To view a complete documentation about attributes design please read ['Attributes support'](../tech/attributes.md).